ukparliament/pugin-components/README.md

 npm install --save-dev pugin-components
 ```

 Then go to your shunter application's config (for example app.js or index.js).
-Add modules to the to the file, like the example below:
+Add modules to the file, like the example below:
 ```
 const app = shunter({